 The core curriculum for

 the graduate program in speech-language pathology at FHSU is provided below.
-These courses address the following standards identified by the Council For Clinical Certification (CFCC, 2005)
+These courses address the 2014 Speech Language Pathology Standards identified by the Council For Clinical Certification (CFCC, 2014).

-These courses are offered one time a year, except for SLP 813 Evaluation and Assessment and SLP 817 Research in Health Professions.
+These courses are offered one time a year.
 The courses for clinical education (Category B), seminars/independent study courses (Category C) and the information on the academic preparation for the educational

 setting may be accessed through the links below the list of the core graduate courses.

 Professions is a required course of the FHSU Graduate School.
 Students

 have concurrent enrollment in SLP 814: Independent Study: Research

 Development and then are enrolled in SLP 814: Independent Study:

 Research Project or in SLP 899: Thesis in Speech-Language Pathology.

 The graduate program in speech-language

 pathology in the Department of Communication Disorders at Fort